Pearson Field: Facilities and aircraft

 Pearson Field covers an area of 82 acre which contains one runway designated 8/26 with a 3,275 × 60 ft asphalt pavement.
-For the 12-month period ending May 31, 2006, the airport had 52,200 aircraft operations, an average of 143 per day: 97% general aviation, 2% military and 1% air taxi.
-At that time there were 175 aircraft based at this airport: 97% single-engine and 3% multi-engine.
+For the 12-month period ending December 31, 2022, the airport had 52,700 aircraft operations, an average of 144 per day: 100% general aviation, <1% military and <1% air taxi.
+At that time there were 151 aircraft based at this airport: 144 single-engine, 4 multi-engine, 2 helicopter, and 1 glider.

 The airfield has a 150 T-hangars and tiedown facilities, with capacity for 175 light aircraft.

-Located at the airport are the Pearson Air Museum and Aero Maintenance Flight Center, a full service FBO, maintenance station, avionics station, and part 61 and part 141 approved flight school, and the Pearson Field Education Center.
+Located adjacent to the airfield are the Pearson Air Museum and Aero Maintenance Flight Center, a full service FBO, maintenance station, avionics station, and part 61 and part 141 approved flight school, and the Pearson Field Education Center.

 Economic impact

 The state of Washington provides economic impact studies of airports within the state.
 In the 2001 report, Pearson Field contributed about 600 jobs to the area.
 Salaries drawn in relation to business at Pearson total about US$11 million.
 The total economic activity related to Pearson totals about US$38 million.
 There was an updated report in 2012.